Volume 16 - Special Issue on Cognitive Sciences BCN 2025, 16 - Special Issue on Cognitive Sciences: 333-352 | Back to browse issues page

 Abstract:

-Introduction: It is not rare that an OCD patient does not response desirably to first chosen medication, and it may last up to one year to find the best treatment.
-According to the consequences of failed antidepressant therapy for OCD, any factor that can predict responsiveness, would be of high importance.
-We investigated potential predictive value of quantitative electroencephalography in the responsiveness of OCD patients to Fluvoxamine.
+Introduction: It is not surprising that an obsessive-compulsive disorder (OCD) patient does not respond desirably to the first choice of medication, and it may last up to one year to find the best treatment.
+According to the consequences of failed antidepressant therapy for OCD, any factor that can predict responsiveness would be of high importance.
+We investigated the potential predictive value of quantitative electroencephalography (QEEG) in the responsiveness of OCD patients to fluvoxamine.

-Methods: We included 40 medication free non-depressed OCD patients, assessed before intervention and six weeks after.
+Methods: We included 40 medication-free, non-depressed OCD patients assessed before the intervention and 6 weeks after that.
 Five minutes of opened eyes and closed eyes QEEG records were taken.
 The relative power of each frequency band was calculated for all electrodes.
-The patients received Fluvoxamine, 150-300 mg per day.
-We compared the waves between responders and non-responders, by univariate analyses and multivariate logistic regression.
+The patients received fluvoxamine, 150-300 mg per day.
+We used univariate analyses and multivariate logistic regression to compare the brain waves between responders and non-responders.

-Results: Responsiveness was correlated with normal relative powers in FP1, FP2, FZ and F3 and increased relative power in O1 in closed eyes condition and increased relative power of alpha in O1 and O2 and normal relative powers in FP1 and FP2 with open eyes.
-Unresponsiveness was correlated with increased theta in FP2, FZ and F3 and unincreased alpha in O1 with closed eyes and increased alpha in the O1 and O2 in opened eyes condition.
+Results: Responsiveness was correlated with normal relative powers in FP1, FP2, FZ, and F3 and increased relative power in O1 in closed eyes condition, increased relative power of alpha in O1 and O2, and normal relative powers in FP1 and FP2 with open eyes.
+Unresponsiveness was correlated with increased theta wave in FP2, FZ, and F3, no change in the alpha wave in O1 with closed eyes, and increased alpha in the O1 and O2 in opened eyes condition.

-Conclusion: The electroencephalographic waves of medial-frontal area and occipital areas can be biomarkers to predict responsiveness to treatment with Fluvoxamine.
+Conclusion: The electroencephalographic waves of the medial-frontal area and occipital areas can be biomarkers to predict responsiveness to treatment with fluvoxamine.

 Type of Study: Original | Subject: Cognitive Neuroscience